alvacat/careers-research-for-an-interview/README.md

 You will probably be asked questions related to the bullet points on a job description.
 These bullet points will likely cover very specific responsibilities of the role in addition to qualities/skills they’re looking for in a candidate.

-If bullets mention work with APIs, scraping, or working with large teams, be prepared to talk about that stuff.
+If bullets mention work with a specific skill set or technology, or working with large teams, be prepared to talk about that stuff.

 If bullets mention “you like sharing knowledge and are comfortable working in ambiguity” make sure you have specific examples that demonstrate this.

-If the jobs says it requires 2 years of Ruby experience (and you don’t have that) does that mean you’re not qualified?
+If the jobs says it requires 1-2 years of experience in your field (and you don’t have that) does that mean you’re not qualified?
 No. Not at all.
 Your goal is to highlight what value you CAN contribute, and why you are qualified for the role.

 Remember that job descriptions are a *wishlist* for employers and are a guide for you to get a sense of what a company is looking for in an ideal candidate and the range of expectations the company has for the person taking on this role.